Quick and Easy Decluttering Ideas for the Home

 Edit out old utensils and lose any doubles (anyone else have three wooden spoons?)

-Countertop canisters in playful prints and bright colours not only provide extra storage but they will refresh your kitchen too.
+Countertop canisters in playful prints and bright colors not only provide extra storage but they will refresh your kitchen too.

 How often have you really used that bread maker?
 Unless you’re a keen baker rethink if you really do need all these gadgets and gizmos.